-Our general and administrative costs have decreased in 2008 over 2007 as a result of discontinuing much of the corporate promotion activities.
-These were offset by increases in audit fees, included in professional fees, and in bank charges, foreign exchange losses and bad debt expenses, included in administration and office expenses.
+Our general and administrative costs have decreased in 2009 over 2008 as a result of discontinuing much of the corporate promotion activities, and to decreased bad debt expense and foreign exchange gains, included in administration and office expense.
+These were offset by increases in audit fees, included in professional fees, and in bank charges.